-Pope heads to South Sudan to urge peace as fighting kills 27
+Pope lands in South Sudan to urge peace as fighting kills 27

 Overall, the International Committee of the Red Cross this week reported an influx of wounded patients in recent months due to renewed clashes across the country.
 “We see terrible injuries, and often airlifting patients from remote areas is the only way to save their lives,” said ICRC Juba delegation head Pierre Dorbes.

-In comments on local Eye Radio on Thursday, President Salva Kiir vowed the country would never go back to war as long as he was in power.
+In comments on local Eye Radio on Thursday, South Sudan’s president vowed the country would never go back to war as long as he was in power.

-“The coming of the Holy Father to South Sudan is your prayers that have brought him,” he said.
+“The coming of the Holy Father to South Sudan is your prayers that have brought him,” Kiir said.

 But part of the stall in implementing the peace accord is continued political friction between Kiir and deputy Riek Machar, who led opposition forces during the country’s civil war and has long been interested in holding power himself.
 Lack of political will has been cited by critics for the slow implementation of the deal in a country also hampered by alleged widespread official corruption.